fahimfarookme/fahimfarookme.github.io/_posts/2017-12-01-the-mystery-of-eureka-health-monitoring.md

 PUT /eureka/apps/ORDER-SERVICE/localhost:order-service:8886/status?value=OUT_OF_SERVICE
 ```

-{% include image.html src="/img/asgard-overriding-the-status-published-by-instance-heartbeat.svg" description="Asgard is overriding the status which has been published by instance heartbeat" %}
+{% include image.html src="/img/asgard-overriding-the-status-published-by-instance-heartbeat.png" description="Asgard is overriding the status which has been published by instance heartbeat" style="width: 720px;" %}

 This will be useful for [red black deployments](https://medium.com/netflix-techblog/deploying-the-netflix-api-79b6176cc3f0) where you run older and newer versions of a microservice for some period of time (in order to easily rollback to older version if the new version is unstable).
 Once the deployment of the new version is completed and the new version has started serving requests, instances of the older version can be taken `OUT_OF_SERVICE` (without bringing them down) so that they will just stop serving requests.